meghavarshini/unsupervised-learning-entrainment/README.md

 ------------------------
 Start Point:
 ------------------------
+## Installing Dependencies
 1. Setup and activate virtual environment/ conda environment:
     1. Ensure you have access to pip or conda.
 Installation guide for conda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
-    1. Vitual environment: Run `pip install -e .`
+    2. Vitual environment: Run `pip install -e .`
-    2. Conda environment: Run `conda env create -f env.yaml` If you wish to extract data, follow the steps in the section below.
+    3. Conda environment: Run `conda env create -f env.yaml`

+If you wish to extract data, follow the steps in the section [Feature Extraction](#feature-extraction)' below.
 If you already have the h5 files, skip to the next section.

-If you have a trained model,skip to the last step
+If you have a trained model, skip to section 'Model training'

 ## Feature Extraction
 2. To run the code on your system, download and set-up the LDC data from the kraken server, and access/create `Fisher_meta.csv`.